hushidong/biblatex-gb7714-2015/README.md

 * Changes to pkg code:to fix a few bugs
 - "*.bbx": add overwite option when map keywords field with note field
 - "*.bbx": modify the punction after publisher in gb7714-2015.bbx
+- "*.bbx": modify some newbibmacro* to renewbibmacro* to eleminate warnings

 * Changes to documentation:
-- biblatex-gb7714-2015.tex: add a summary of the features of the package
+- biblatex-gb7714-2015.tex: add a summary of the features of the package and a compile guide
 - *.sh/bad: add the autoexec files for windows/linux OS
 - *.bib: refine the bib database